 In 2014 with the RPM support Alexey Lukyanuk and Alexey Arnautov became overall Champions of Estonia and Russia, and in 2015 cooperation with the crew switched to another level – the RPM logo started to be recognized at the European Rally Championship rounds.
 The bronze and silver podiums in 2015 and 2016 indicate one thing – the efforts are not in vain!
 Alexey Lukyanuk shows the best performance and becomes the Colin McRae Trophy five-time winner for the brightest, dynamic driving and unconditional will to victory.

-In the new 2017 season RPM has again gathered the best drivers in Russia: Alexey Lukyanuk and Alexey Arnautov and Sergey REMENNIK and Mark ROZIN will fight for points at eight ERC rounds, and we will enjoy Russian Performance Motorsport!
+In the 2017 season, RPM has again gathered the best drivers in Russia: Alexey Lukyanuk and Alexey Arnautov and Sergey REMENNIK and Mark ROSIN fought for points in eight stages of the European Rally Championship.